oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 # Where LLMs shine

 Using an LLM for scraping requires targeting the right websites.
-For example, target websites that constantly change.
+For example, target websites that constantly change with lots of text.
 Let's request a summary of this Harvard master's program.

 <div style="max-width:800px; margin:auto;">
   {% include aligner.html images="posts/crawl4ai/harvard.png" column=1 caption="harvard program main content" %}